abecks/meteor-webpack/README.md

 ### Dynamic boilerplate assets

 - You can use `WebAppInternals.registerBoilerplateCallback` to dynamically change the CSS and JS served to visitors via `data.js` and `data.css`.
-In order to use this feature with webpack, you must set `inject: false` on `HtmlWebpackPlugin` and set the environment variable `MERGE_ASSETS=true`.
+In order to use this feature with webpack, you must set `inject: false` on `HtmlWebpackPlugin` and set the environment variable `DYNAMIC_ASSETS=true`.

 ## Galaxy Deployment
 `meteor deploy` command doesn't set `NODE_ENV=production` environment variable.
 That's why, `webpack` compiler recognizes that it is still a `development` build.
 You have two options to fix issue;